ChristianVillalba/Complete_Full-Stack_JS/demo/README copy.md

 After check that my application run successfully
 I deleted App.jsx & App.css and created Application.js
 Here, I imported React and Components (from "react" library)
-I created my Component Application that renders "Hello World" Finally I exported the Application Component
+I created my Component Application that renders "Hello World"
+Render can return strings or HTML content using ()
+Finally I exported the Application Component.

 In index.js, I imported the Application Component,
 This component will be rendered when I run my React project.

 I used `npm start` to run my project.

+If we Inspect our Element Hello World,
+It was mounted into the Div with ID "root".